 - --yule data=<path> Path to the yule data directory. - --no-init Do not initialize the file signature (baseline) database (and consequentially, do not replace the file.<host> file on server. - --no-rcfile Do not replace the rc.<host> file on server. - --no-start Do not start up the client after installation. - --local=<command> An optional command executed locally (i.e. on the server) twice (with the last argument set to 'first' and 'second', respectively.
 First is after client config file installation (i.e. before baseline database initialisation on the client), second is just before client startup.
-The script will be called with the following five arguments: - 1. hostname, i.e. the host on which to install, - 2. arch, the architecture to install, - 3. the directory where the deployment system is installed (default is /var/lib/yule/profiles, but depends on your configure options), - 4. the server data directory where client configuration files and baseline databases are stored (default is /var/lib/yule, but depends on your configure options), - 5. the literal word 'first' if the script is called the first time during client installation, the literal word 'second' otherwise. - --tmpdir=<path> Temporary directory to use on the installation host (defaults to /tmp).
+Will be called as command hostname arch basedir yule_data first|second. - --tmpdir=<path> Temporary directory to use on the installation host (defaults to /tmp).